RaghavGupta95/Assignment-2/README.md

-# Assignment-2

 #Written in C
-#DO NOT ATTEMPT TO COPY THE CODE.
-IT IS KEPT TRACK OF BY THE CLASS PROFESSOR, and THE AUTHOR OF THIS PROJECT.
 #FOLLOWING IS THE ASSIGNMENT DESCRIPTION:
 #    (a) Read in 20 integer values from the terminal and place them in an array.
 Note the code to perform
 #this step is already provided.